-We start our 2019 season with open auditions in June, after which our selected dancers will participate in a two-week Summer Choreographic project at The Royal Opera House.
-This is a new collaboration between NEBT and The Royal Ballet Choreographic Development Programme, where NEBT dancers will work with chosen choreographers.
+Our 2019 season started with a two-week Summer Choreographic project at The Royal Opera House.
+This was a new collaboration between NEBT and The Royal Ballet Choreographic Development Programme, where NEBT dancers worked with chosen choreographers.

 Directly following this, we will hold our own Choreography Lab with four selected choreographers.
 The works created during the Lab will be showcased as part of our 2019 programme NEW WORKS at the Lilian Baylis Studio, Sadler’s Wells, on 4 – 6 September 2019.
 BOOK TICKETS HERE